 Professor Yoel Fink is helping MIT lead the way in transforming the fabric materials in our lives.By Meg Murphy

-This is just one example, Fink says, of how the next generation of fabrics could change how we think about all of them.
+This is just one example, Fink says, of how the next generation of fabrics could change how we think about them.
 An MIT professor of materials science and electrical engineering and CEO of Advanced Functional Fabrics of America (AFFOA), a $300 million institute on the edge of campus, Fink is eager to share his enthusiasm for fabrics with the MIT community.
-“While all of this originated in basic science and engineering, we are focusing our efforts on transition to manufacturing and product,” he says.
+“While all of this originated in basic science and engineering, we are focusing our efforts on a transition to manufacturing and products,” he says.
 “We would not be here today if not for MIT’s focus on the importance of transitioning technology to the marketplace.”

 These new “advanced fabrics” incorporate high-speed semiconductor devices, including light-emitting diodes and diode photodetectors, into soft fabric materials.
 “A lot of groups in the world today talk about ‘smart fabrics’ but in fact end up just inserting conductive materials into fabrics,” Fink says.
 “Metals on their own cannot do very complex operations.
 You can’t compute with a piece of metal,” Fink says.
-“To get sophisticated functionality into anything, you better involve the basic ingredient of modern technology – a semiconductor, which is what we are focusing on.
+“To get sophisticated functionality into anything, you'd better involve the basic ingredient of modern technology – a semiconductor, which is what we are focusing on.
 We like to think about fabrics as the new software, capturing the opportunities to create new experiences and services through fabrics much in the same way that software has done over the past decade.
-For that we need not only technology but importantly entrepreneurs and investors to achieve that transformation and industry to make the product and help inform consumer preferences.”
+For that we need not only technology, but importantly entrepreneurs and investors to achieve that transformation, and industry to make the product and help inform consumer preferences.”